abernicchia-heroku/heroku-github-actions-runner/README.md

 ## How it works

-Once the self-hosted runner is running on Heroku you can start adding workflows to your GitHub repositories (see this [project template](https://github.com/abernicchia-heroku/heroku-github-actions-repo-template) as an example) to automate Heroku Review Apps creation and Heroku Apps deploys using the following actions:
+Once the self-hosted runner is running on Heroku you can start adding workflows to your private GitHub repositories (see this [project template](https://github.com/abernicchia-heroku/heroku-github-actions-repo-template) as an example) to automate Heroku Review Apps creation and Heroku Apps deploys using the following actions:
 - https://github.com/abernicchia-heroku/heroku-review-apps-action
 - https://github.com/abernicchia-heroku/heroku-sources-endpoint-deploy-action

 ![GitHub Actions on Heroku](images/github-actions-on-heroku.jpg)

-The Heroku self-hosted runner will autoregister with your GitHub Org (1).
-When git push / pull-request commands are executed toward your private GitHub repository (2) your workflows will trigger the code fetch from your repository (3).
+The Heroku self-hosted runner will autoregister with your GitHub Org **(1)**.
+When git push / pull-request commands are executed toward your private GitHub repository **(2)** your workflows will trigger the code fetch from your repository **(3)**.
-The source code will be automatically compressed and uploaded to a temporary Heroku bucket (4) then built and deployed to your apps (5).
+The source code will be automatically compressed and uploaded to a temporary Heroku bucket **(4)** then built and deployed to your apps **(5)**.
 When a pull request is created a new Review App is created and once it is closed the associated Review App is automatically removed.

 ## Disclaimer